Champion (horse): 1801: four-year-old season

 In the spring of 1801, Champion raced for the first time at Newmarket, where he had four engagements.
 On 9 April he ran in a Sweepstakes and won the 200 guinea prize by beating his only opponent Triumvir, to whom he conceded seven pounds.
 On 20 April, Lord Darlington was able to claim forfeit when Mr Heathcote withdrew his horse Schedoni from a match against Champion.
 Two days later Champion carried top weight in a handicap Sweepstakes over ten furlongs "Across the Flat".
 He won the 300 guinea prize by beating Mr Cox's Cocoa-Tree, who was receiving twenty-seven pounds from the winner.
 On 4 May he received ten pounds from Mr Heatcote's horse Warter and won a 200 guinea match Across the Flat at odds of 1/4.

 On 23 September, Champion returned to Doncaster for the Gold Cup over four miles.
 He started 5/2 second favourite and finished third of the four runners behind Chance and the favourite Sir Solomon.

 At the end of the season, Champion was described by the Sporting Magazine as "a horse of uncommon speed and powers."

 1802: five-year-old season

 Champion remained in training at five, but ran only once, in a match arranged the previous year.
 On 28 May he ran against Mr Fletcher's five-year-old horse Lethe over two miles at York.
 The fact that Lethe, who was receiving six pounds from Champion, started "high odds on" suggests that the Derby winner was not expected to win.
 In the event, the match was anticlimactic as Champion broke down with injury and failed to complete the course.
 He never raced again.

 Stud career

 Champion was sold as a prospective stallion to Colonel Lumm who took the horse to Ireland.
 He had limited success as a sire of racehorses but did sire two good broodmares.

 Pedigree

+Champion is inbred 4S x 5D x 4D to the stallion Regulus, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Regulus mare) and fourth generation on the dam side of his pedigree.